giaongo/giaongo/README.md

 </div>

 ### About Me :
-I'm a passionate developer who loves building clean, efficient, and user-focused software.
+I'm a junior software developer at <a href="https://diploi.com/" target="_blank">Diploi.com</a>.
 Whether it's crafting dynamic web apps, mobile apps, contributing to different enterprise projects, or experimenting with new technologies, I enjoy solving real-world problems through code.

 - 🌱 In my free time, I dive into a variety of personal projects, always exploring the latest tech to level up my skills and push my knowledge to new heights.
 - 📫 Reach me through email: phuonggiao.ngo@gmail.com